Siemens Healthineers: 21st century

 Siemens was the first to combine positron emission tomography (PET) with computed tomography (CT).
 By creating this hybrid imaging system, Siemens combined the PET scanner's ability to visualize biological processes of life with a CT system's anatomical image of tissues and organs.
 In doing so, the combination system allows a simultaneous display of anatomy and biological function.
 Time magazine named the Siemens Biograph, the world's first commercial PET-CT scanner, the "Innovation of the Year" in 2000.

 In a similar fashion, Siemens launched the Biograph mMR in 2010, the first scanner to completely combine MRI and PET technologies.
-Like PET-CT, PET-MR hybrid systems combine multiple technologies to provide a better image of the body, enabling for better diagnoses, research and treatment plans for patients.
-It combines precise images of the body tissues from MRI with metabolic cell activity from PET.
+Like PET-CT, PET-MR hybrid systems combine multiple technologies to provide a better image of the body, enabling better diagnoses, research, and treatment plans for patients.
+It combines precise images of body tissues from MRI with metabolic cell activity from PET.

 In 2011, Siemens discontinued its linear accelerators for the treatment of cancer, citing cost pressures and a decision to focus on diagnostic imaging in cancer.

-In May 2016, Siemens AG rebranded the healthcare division from Siemens Healthcare to Siemens Healthineers.
-The change reflected part of the Siemens AG Vision 2020 strategy announced nearly two years previously that its healthcare business would be separately managed as a company within the company with a new organizational setup.
-CEO Bernd Montag introduced the name along with a five-minute dance routine celebration outside the Healthineers headquarters in Erlangen.
-The routine was met with ridicule; the Financial Times called it a "Writhing spandex clad horror."
+In May 2016, Siemens AG rebranded its Siemens Healthcare division to Siemens Healthineers as a part of its new management strategy.
+CEO Bernd Montag introduced the name along with a five-minute celebratory dance routine performed outside the division's headquarters in Erlangen.
+The routine was met with ridicule; the Financial Times called it a "writhing, spandex-clad horror."
 Multiple outlets called the new logo similar to that of Fitbit and called the rebranding a failure at large.
 The name also led some people to believe that it was an article from The Onion.
 Montag later admitted that the dance routine was a mistake.

-In November 2017 the company announced its intention to become publicly-listed on the Frankfurt Stock Exchange in March 2018.
+In November 2017 the company announced its intention to become publicly listed on the Frankfurt Stock Exchange in March 2018.
 A minority stake of up to 25% was expected to be sold at part of the IPO, which would be Germany's largest listing since the IPO of Deutsche Telekom in 1996.
 The first day of trading was 16 March 2018, with a 15% stake sold at an initial share price of €28.00.

+In 2022 Siemens Healthineers has drawn criticism for its decision to continue operating in Russia despite the country’s invasion of Ukraine, which has led to widespread civilian casualties and international condemnation.
+Unlike its parent company, Siemens AG, which announced its withdrawal from the Russian market in response to the invasion, Siemens Healthineers has stated it will maintain its presence, citing its commitment to providing healthcare products and services.
+This stance has been perceived by some as undermining global efforts to isolate Russia economically and diplomatically, particularly as international sanctions aim to pressure the country to cease its aggression against Ukraine.